 The incentives and the institutions that are designed to generate trust and confidence in public science are not necessarily present in the private sector.
 Whilst financial risk to a company’s investment may provide an incentive for strong internal peer review, the risk to the public from private-sector innovation would be expected to be covered by a regulator, if indeed effective regulation is imposed.
 There are differing norms for transparency, such as the role of the sponsor in experimental design, material provision, editorial roles, access to data and IP rights.
 In general, publics are less trustful of private sector science, in part because of major scandals, and in part because of the private interest in minimal regulation.

 The aim of this project is to establish an expert working group to explore issues around trust in private sector science, and to prepare a discussion paper for consultation with members and other stakeholders.
-This would build on preliminary work on how private sector science is used in policy settings, carried out in 2018 by ISC-INGSA.
 Over the longer term, a forum will be explored for engagement between the science community represented by the ISC, and private sector stakeholders including both scientists and executives.

 - Governance for Sustainability